 Collaborative Work Environment Matrix

-At a very high level, the Collaborative Work Environment Matrix is used in the context of business, collaboration.
+At a very high level, the Collaborative Work Environment Matrix is used in the context of business, management, teamwork.

 Collaborative Work Environment Matrix quadrant descriptions, including examples